bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 to be able to reduce the packet header transmission and processing overhead associated with each packet.

-I have never come across any normal home or small enterprise network that uses Jumbo Ethernet frames.
-One important reason for this is because Jumbo Ethernet frames are not supported over Wifi.
+I have never come across any normal home or small enterprise networks that uses Jumbo Ethernet frames.
+One important reason for this is because Jumbo Ethernet frames are not supported over Wi-Fi.
 Jumbo frames only work over hard Ethernet connections where *all* the infrastructure between the server and client (switches and routers) support it.
-In lower end networks, like the ones where a Seagate Central would typically be deployed, it's not certain that all the networking infrastructure would have this capability.
+In most home or small enterprise networks, like the ones where a Seagate Central would typically be deployed, it's not certain that all the networking infrastructure would have this capability.

 Jumbo frames only have a noticeable impact in contexts where bulk data transfers are *constantly* flowing over a hard ethernet network